 I had posted a question about “special needs” and “disability”, wondering if anyone would participate in a pro/con series I was thinking of running on this blog about the words.
 What emerged instead was a huge discussion between my disabled activist friends (and to be clear, they are adults with different disabilities; all with at least one disability) and my friends from the parent community of kids with disabilities.

 In many ways, it was a reflection of where I stand at my life, at an intersection between communities.
 I’m in the parent community of kids with disabilities as my daughter has Down syndrome.
-I’m in the disabled community by dint of being deaf, bi-polar, with TBI and PTSD.
+I’m in the disabled community by dint of being deaf, with TBI and C-PTSD.
 Oh, and I’m an activist probably because I was born in the year of the Water Ox – it’s in my nature.

 But that’s all kind of beside the point.